MeowCata/OLED-BitChart/README.md

 If the line graph exceeds the screen width (128 pixels), the historical data will be cleared, and plotting will restart from the left side of the screen.

+The code has been optimized to ensure clear separation between the line graph and text display.
+Enjoy data analyzing!

 **Recommended Use:**
 - Suitable for plotting not *that* big variations in data(temperature, humidity, brightness change, gas concentration, acceleration, sound level, etc.)
 - Not recommended for detecting large changes, such as axis angle variations, as significant value fluctuations can make the graph difficult to interpret and cause frequent refreshes.